-Studies by the American Academy of Pediatrics have shown swimming and other exercise promotes healthy weight management, stronger bones and joints, greater muscle strength, improved flexibility, a greater ability to handle stress, and, as a result, better concentration in school.
+Studies by the American Academy of Pediatrics have shown swimming and other exercise promote healthy weight management, stronger bones and joints, greater muscle strength, improved flexibility, a greater ability to handle stress, and, as a result, better concentration in school.
 By getting our children acquainted with daily physical activity at a young age, GRSLA helps promote both a healthy lifestyle and better learning as our students continue their journey through elementary school and beyond.

 Literacy & Math Project-Based Curriculum